phuketthailandpropertytax

 DocumentWhat It ProvesWhere It Comes FromWho Asks for It

-Source of FundsWhere the money came from originally (salary, business, sale, inheritance)Employer letter, business accounts, contractsThai bank compliance — for AML checks
+Source of FundsWhere the money came from originally (salary, business, sale, inheritance)Employer letter, business accounts, contractsThai bank compliance, for AML checks over $200K

 Source of Funds is a regulatory document.
 Under Thailand’s Anti-Money Laundering Act, banks must understand where large sums of foreign currency originated.
 For transfers over $200K, expect to provide payslips, employment contracts, business sale agreements, or notarised inheritance documents.